Nigel Marven: Personal life

 Marven married Jenny Hull in September 1996, but they separated four years later.
 Marven fathered Jane Braham's son Theo, but went on to marry Gillian Impey on 1 May 2004.
 They also have a child.
 During the filming of The Wright Stuff on 14 July 2017 Marven announced that he was going through his second divorce.
 His children are one son Theo and daughter Eleonora.

 During a simulated dinosaur encounter in the third episode of Prehistoric Park, Marven states that, like Incisivosaurus, he is a vegetarian.
 Throughout the series he applies the same term to naturally herbivorous animals.
 In the second episode of the Untamed China series, he says the team cooked vegetarian food especially for him.
-Marven confirms he is a vegetarian on his official website by stating that the peregrine falcon is his favourite animal and that he would love to be such a bird, but because he is a vegetarian eating raw pigeon would make that hard.
+Marven confirms he is a vegetarian on his official website by stating that the peregrine falcon is his favourite animal and that he would love to be such a bird.
+However, because he is a vegetarian, eating raw pigeon would make that hard.
 In Panda Adventure, Marven states that he is "usually teetotal" when having a celebratory drink with a team of Chinese trackers who led him to see giant pandas close-up in the wild.

+When asked on social media by a fan which religion does he practice, Nigel Marven answered that he doesn't practice any, and that he's a Darwinist.